 - Program flexibility which enables students at all degree levels the opportunity to develop skills and competencies necessary for individual, professional and career goals.

-- A staff with multi-theoretical backgrounds and training who provide students with thorough grounding in theory and practical application of theory.
+- Staff with multi-theoretical backgrounds and training who provide students with thorough grounding in theory and practical application of theory.

-- A staff who are all professionally certified or licensed in their respective areas of expertise.
+- Staff who are all professionally certified or licensed in their respective areas of expertise.

 - Excellent history of placement of graduates.

 - Faculty mentoring to support students to conduct research, publish, and present at conferences.

 - Financial support for students to attend professional conferences.